 All countries that have ratified a convention must regularly report to the treaty body as to how the incumbent obligations are being followed up.
 A number of conventions have proved to be relevant for reproductive health, and on countless occasions countries have received feedback from the treaty body enjoining them to change legislation and practices in order to offer family planning services, skilled care during pregnancy and abortion care (15).

 Regional human rights conventions have courts of law, and verdicts from these have a normative impact, in addition to sanctions implemented against states that breach their human rights obligations.
 The European Court of Human Rights, for example, has ruled that the Polish government had to pay compensatory damages to a woman who was unable to have an abortion performed and developed serious eye complications, a condition that her doctor predicted would occur.
-Another woman who had been denied genetic testing and abortion was also awarded indemnification (
+Another woman who had been denied genetic testing and abortion was also awarded indemnification (17).